Skip to Content

 • Pain and Suffering: Compensation for the physical pain, emotional distress, and mental anguish caused by the truck accident and resulting injuries.

-• Loss of Consortium: Damages awarded to the spouse or family members for the loss of companionship, love, and support of the injured party.
+• Loss of Consortium: Damages awarded to the spouse or family members for the injured party's loss of companionship, love, and support.

-• Loss of Enjoyment of Life: Compensation for the loss of the ability to engage in activities and experiences that were once enjoyed due to the injuries sustained in the truck accident.
+• Loss of Enjoyment of Life: Compensation for losing the ability to engage in activities and experiences that were once enjoyed due to the injuries sustained in the truck accident.

 • Punitive Damages: In some cases, punitive damages may be awarded in addition to economic and non-economic damages.
-Punitive damages are meant to punish the at-fault party for gross negligence, reckless behavior, or intentional wrongdoing.
-Their purpose is to deter similar conduct in the future.
+Punitive damages punish the at-fault party for gross negligence, reckless behavior, or intentional wrongdoing and deter similar conduct in the future.

 Each truck accident case is unique, and the types of damages you may be eligible to claim will depend on the specific circumstances of your situation.
 An experienced Daytona Beach truck accident lawyer at Politis & Matovina, P.A. can assess your case, calculate the full extent of your damages, and fight for fair compensation to help you recover and rebuild your life after the accident.

 After a truck accident, prioritize your safety and well-being.
-If you are severely injured and unable to take immediate action, seek medical attention as soon as possible.
+If you are severely injured and unable to take immediate action, seek medical attention immediately.
 If possible, document the accident scene, take photos or videos of vehicle damage, and collect contact information from witnesses.

 Report the accident to the police and obtain a copy of the accident report.
 Avoid discussing fault or admitting guilt with anyone, including insurance representatives, until you've consulted with a truck accident lawyer.

-Hiring a truck accident lawyer is essential to protect your rights and maximize your chances of receiving fair compensation.
+Hiring a truck accident attorney in Daytona Beach is essential to protect your rights and maximize your chances of receiving fair compensation.
 A skilled attorney can:

 • Thoroughly investigate the accident to determine liability and gather evidence.